London Inter-Disciplinary Social Science (LISS) Doctoral Training Partners (DTP) ESRC PhD Studentship

 - The award is open to applicant’s wishing to study on either a part-time or full-time basis (although the School of Law would prefer applications for full-time study.
 In both cases, a fee waiver is provided – for part-time students, the stipend is provided on a pro-rata basis.

-- For information about the LISS-DTP scheme’s own eligibility criteria, please see their web-page:
+- View the information about the LISS-DTP scheme’s own eligibility criteria.

 When you complete your online PhD or MRes application, you must tell us that you wish to apply for ESRC DTP Studentship funding by answering the questions in the 'Funding' section.
 In response to the question: How do you intend to finance your studies at Queen Mary University of London? you need to choose, from the drop-down list of options, ‘I will fund my studies by other means’.
 Then, in the ‘Please give details of any scholarships or grants you are applying for or have already secured’, you should specifically state that you wish to apply for an ESRC LISS DTP Studentship.
 Without this notification, you will not be considered as a funding applicant.
 You will be treated as an applicant to our PhD programme only.

-- For further information about how to apply for the ESRC award, and to download the appropriate application form click here.
+- To view further information about how to apply for the ESRC award, and to download the appropriate application, visit the LISS DTP website.

 - For any queries relating to eligibility for the funding scheme, please contact firstname.lastname@example.org